-A partnership is an unincorporated business venture with 2 or more partners.
+Partnerships A partnership is an unincorporated business venture with two or more partners.
 It’s a pass-through entity, so it doesn't pay its own tax.
 Instead, it reports income and certain deductions to partners.
 The partners report the items on their personal returns.

 Partnerships file a Form 1065, and each partner receives a Schedule K-1 from that return.
-Each partner then reports the information from the Schedule K-1 on the partner’s individual return.
+Each partner then reports the information from the Schedule K-1 on his or her individual return.

 A partner might be able to deduct a loss from a partnership.
 To do so, the deductible losses can’t be affected by either of these: